July 26th 2021: I am So Sorry for the DELAYS! Unfortunately, it is out of our control. We have been experiencing the same

 Quick and Easy Hitch Attachment - It's nice to be able to explore the surrounding countryside of a potential campsite or rest stop without the added weight and bulk of all of your camping gear.
 The QR Style Hitch quickly disconnects from the tow vehicle allowing exploration of the area without the constrictions caused with carrying all of your gear with you.

 Big and Bulky Items - Lets be honest, usually it's the big bulky items that have the most potential to make a trip more enjoyable.
-A nicer sleeping pad, an extra blanket or pillow, a chair, some decent fishing gear, an extra gallon of water, things like that are usually the items that get left behind because of a lack of space, and yet they're the items that make the trip a little more comfortable and can change a trip from a grueling grind to an epic and enjoyable journey.
+A nicer sleeping pad, an extra blanket or pillow, a chair, some decent fishing gear, an extra gallon of water, things like that are usually the items that get left behind because of a lack of space, and yet they're the items that make the trip MUCH more comfortable and can change a trip from a grueling grind to an epic and enjoyable journey.
 Plus, if you're the creative type, just having the ability to carry a nice tripod and some essential camera gear is well worth adding the extra carrying capacity.